HydroneGit/xenia-canary/README.md

 ## Installation

-It should be as simple as replacing the [winkey folder](https://github.com/HydroneGit/xenia-canary/tree/canary_experimental/src/xenia/hid/winkey) in a clone of the main [xenia-canary repository](https://github.com/xenia-canary/xenia-canary).
+It should be as simple as replacing the [winkey folder](https://github.com/HydroneGit/xenia-canary/tree/canary_experimental/src/xenia/hid/winkey) with the one from here in a clone of the main [xenia-canary repository](https://github.com/xenia-canary/xenia-canary).